-Master's of Science degree programs are offered on the main campus in West Haven, CT in computer science, electrical engineering, environmental engineering, engineering management, industrial engineering, and mechanical engineering.
+Masters of Science degree programs are offered on the main campus in West Haven, CT in computer science, electrical engineering, environmental engineering, engineering management, industrial engineering, and mechanical engineering.
 A dual degree program combines the M.B.A. with the M.S. in industrial engineering.
-Beginning in the Winter of 2015 a new master of engineering in big data will be offered in California.
+A master of science in data science is offered in San Francisco, CA.

-The Master of Engineering in Big Data
+The Master of Science in Data Science